-- 1. In the Advanced Identity Cloud admin UI, select 🍣 Identities > Manage > Alpha realm Users.
+- 1. In the Advanced Identity Cloud admin UI, select 🌥 Identities > Manage > Alpha realm Users.

 - 2. Add a new user with the following values:

-- Username : demo
+- Username: demo

 - First name : demo

 - Last name : user

-- o Email Address : demo@example.com
+- Email Address : demo@example.com

-- Password: Ch4ng3!t
+• Password: Ch4ng3!t

-Create a policy set and policy in PingOne Advanced Identity Cloud
+Create a policy set and policy in Advanced Identity Cloud

-- 1. In the Advanced Identity Cloud admin UI, select \square Native Consoles > Access Management.
+- 1. In the Advanced Identity Cloud admin UI, select 🗹 Native Consoles > Access Management.
 The AM admin UI is displayed.

 - 2. In the AM admin UI, select Authorization > Policy Sets > New Policy Set, and add a policy set with the following values:

-- \circ Id : PEP
+- Id : PEP

 - Resource Types : URL

 - 3. In the policy set, add a policy with the following values:

 - Name: PEP-policy

 - Resource Type : URL

-- Resource pattern : ://:/
+- Resource pattern : \://\:\/\

-- Resource value : ://:/
+- Resource value : \://\:\/\

-- 4. On the Actions tab, add actions to allow HTTP GET and POST .
+- 4. On the Actions tab, add actions to allow HTTP GET and POST.

 - 5. On the Subjects tab, remove any default subject conditions, add a subject condition for all Authenticated Users.

-Create an agent profile in PingOne Advanced Identity Cloud
+Create an agent profile in Advanced Identity Cloud

-- 1. In the Advanced Identity Cloud admin UI, go to A Gateways & Agents > New Gateway/Agent, and add a Java Agent with the following values: - Agent ID : java-agent - Password: password - o Application URL: http://agent.example.com:80/app - 2.
-Click Save Profile and Done. - 3.
-On the agent profile page, select Use Policy Authorization, select a policy set to assign to the profile, and then click Save.
+- 1. In the Advanced Identity Cloud admin UI, go to ⊘ Gateways & Agents > New Gateway/Agent, and add a Java Agent with the following values: - Agent ID : java-agent - Password: password - o Application URL: https://agent.example.com:443/app - Use Secret Store for password: (Optional) Enable to use a secret store for the agent profile password.